heffay/AppCandidate/README.md

 - Implement on the search results page the ability to mark a task as complete.

-#### When complete, please zip the solution files up and email to the contact that sent you the link to this project.
-If issues encountered sending any .exe files rename the zip with a .txt extension ####
+#### When complete, please zip the solution files up and deliver the file to the contact that sent you the link to this project.
+If issues encountered sending large or executable files, be creative ####